grafana/grafana/docs/sources/panels-visualizations/visualizations/candlestick/index.md

 <!-- video TBA here -->

-{{< docs/play title="Candlestick Visualizations in Grafana" url="https://play.grafana.org/d/candlestick/candlestick" >}}
+{{< docs/play title="Candlestick" url="https://play.grafana.org/d/candlestick/candlestick" >}}

 ## Supported data formats

-The candlestick visualization works best if you have the price movements of the asset that you are interested in tracking.
+The candlestick visualization works best with price movement data for an asset.
 The data must include:

-- **Timestamps** - The time period for when each price movement occurred.
+- **Timestamps** - The time at which each price movement occurred.
 - **Opening price** - The price of the asset at the beginning of the time period.
 - **Closing price** - The price of the asset at the end of the time period.
 - **Highest price** - The highest price the asset reached during the time period.